Mutts in Distress is an animal shelter located at Normandale Kennels,

 Foster homes are urgently required as there are too many dogs for the kennel spaces available.

-We also really need a homechecker for the Brentwood and Braintree area.
+We also really need a homechecker for the Brentwood area.

 Volunteers are always needed to help with the rescue dogs, cleaning kennels and veterinary runs etc. particularly on Tuesday,Wednesday,Thursday and Friday mornings and all day Saturday.
 If you can spare any time to care for needy animals, please contact the kennels to arrange some volunteer work.